mariomanroe/ds-takehome/README.md

-# Data Scientist Take-Home Test
+# Data Scientist Take-Home Assignment – Mario Desendi

 This repository contains the completed tasks for a Data Scientist take-home assignment consisting of three main sections: